Topic, How to create a new level + tips and tricks

 Others have a storyline (like Aethera Trilogy (Rolling Turtle))

-And a hird class of levels has a theme (like The Zoo Collab (Rolling Turtle))
+And a third class of levels have a theme (like The Zoo Collab (Rolling Turtle))

 What is the difference ?